 In October of 1995, Bank of Denver opened its first branch, the Cub Foods Branch, located inside the Cub Foods grocery store on Leetsdale and Cherry Street in Glendale.
 At this time the bank also added ATMs at both the Cub Foods branch and the Main Bank downtown.
 The new location offered shopping convenience and was the first to provide Saturday hours.
 When the grocery store was purchased by another grocery chain, the branch name was changed to the Leetsdale Branch.
 When the grocery store failed to re-open, a new building was built in 2006.
 The new branch is located on the corner of Leetsdale and Holly Street.
-It offers lobby service, convenient drive-up lanes, a 24 hour, drive-up ATM and Saturday hours.
+It offers a drive-up lanes and a lobby.
+There is also a 24 hour drive-up ATM.
+It will continue to offer Saturday hours.

 A fourth location was completed in April of 2000 on the corner of 17th and Clarkson.
 This state-of-the-art bank offers a lobby as well as drive up lanes and a new style of commercial drive-up window.
 Bank of Denver's first drive up ATM is also located at this "Uptown" Branch.
 It provides early morning drive-up service and Saturday hours.